 - 1. Soderston B. and G Reed (1999), International Economics, McMillan Press Ltd., London. - 2.
 Krugman P. R. and M. Obstfeild (2012), International Economics- Theory and Policy, Addison Wesley, New Delhi. - 3.
 Salvatore D. (2011), International Economics, Wiley India, New Delhi. - 4.
 Marrewijk C. V. (2007), International Economics: Theory, Application and Policy, Oxford University Press, New York. - 5.
-Chacholieds M. (1999), International Economics, Macmillan Publication. - 6.
 Kindleberger C.P.
 (1978), International Economics, R. D. Irwin Inc., Illinois.

-SEMESTER- II Basic Econometrics Course code: ECO18205DCE
+SEMESTER- II Basic Econometrics

-Course description:Applications of economic theory need a reasonable understanding of economic relationship and relevant statistical methods.
+Course description: Applications of economic theory need a reasonable understanding of economic relationship and relevant statistical methods.
 This course becomes a powerful tool for understanding of applied economic relationships for meaningful research in economics.
 Many of the methods introduced in this course are also used in business, finance and many other disciplines in social and applied sciences.

-Course Objectives:To equip the students with theory of econometrics, its application in economics and to enablethem to construct econometric models, estimate the parameters of these models and interpret the parameters estimated.
+Course Objectives: To equip the students with theory of econometrics, its application in economics and to enable them to construct econometric models, estimate the parameters of these models and interpret the parameters estimated.